 5.1.4 Trophies/awards, etc

 (a) An existing trophy (as approved by the New South Wales Combined High Schools Sports Association) for winning teams together with pennants or medallions (for teams finishing first, second and third) for individual team members or competitors shall be awarded to record their achievement.

 (b) Appreciation pennants or gifts may be awarded at each activity.
-The award of these items shall be arranged by the convener of the sport concerned, in consultation with officials from the host region.
+The award of these items shall be arranged by the convener of the sport concerned in consultation with officials from the host regional association.

 5.1.5 State grants/sponsorships

-All requests for assistance from sporting bodies or sponsors must be sent through the CHS Executive Officer and all grants should be received through the association.
+All requests for assistance from sporting bodies or sponsors must be sent through the NSWCHSSA Executive Officer and all grants should be received through the association.

-(a) No advertising is to be shown on Combined High Schools official playing uniform.
+(a) No advertising is to be shown on NEW South Wales Combined High Schools Sports Association official playing uniform.

-(b) Advertising may appear at a Combined High Schools fixture venue with permission of the ground authority.
+(b) Advertising may appear at a New South Wales Combined High Schools Sports Association fixture venue with permission of the ground authority.